Henry Cohen (rabbi): History in Galveston

 Ten thousand Jewish immigrants passed through Galveston during this era, approximately one-third the number who migrated to Palestine during the same period.
 Members of Cohen's congregation would meet Jewish immigrants arriving at the port, and help them find places to stay and work, as well as introduce them to their new society and help them adjust to the United States.
 The movement was often internally divided, and many European Jews were intent on reaching known industrial cities.

 Cohen personally petitioned President William Howard Taft on behalf of one immigrant to enable him to stay in the country.
 Cohen is known for having saved a Greek Catholic from being deported from Texas.
 He also worked to persuade the Galveston School Board to ban William Shakespeare's The Merchant of Venice from the Galveston public schools, as he felt the character of Shylock was portrayed in an anti-Semitic way.
+During World War I, Cohen served as a lieutenant in the American Expeditionary Force in France and helped secure congressional provision for Jewish naval chaplains.
+During the 1920s, he also opposed the Ku Klux Klan.

-Cohen served all the people, working to have the age of sexual consent raised from ten to eighteen for girls.
-He served on the state prison board for three decades, and achieved reforms: introducing vocational training, parole reforms, and separation of first offenders from seasoned criminals.
+Cohen also advocated raising the age of consent for girls from ten to eighteen.
+In 1926, Governor Dan Moody appointed him to the Texas Prison Board, where Cohen advocated separating hardened criminals from first offenders, improving medical facilities, and providing vocational training.

 The rabbi was instrumental in organizing and leading community institutions: he was a member of the "advisory board of Hebrew Union College and the Jewish Publication Society, president of the Texas Historical Society of Galveston, advisory chairman of the Lasker Home for Homeless Children, president of Seamen's Bethel, member of the Executive Council of the Central Conference of American Rabbis, founder and president of the Galveston Open Forum, deputy member of the Council of the Jewish Agency, twenty-year director of the Galveston Community Chest, and one of seven charter members of the Galveston Equal Suffrage Association."